North–South differences in the Korean language: Differences due to the difference in political system or social structure

 The word 동무 tongmu/dongmu that is used to mean "friend" in the North was originally used across the whole of Korea, but after the division of Korea, North Korea began to use it as a translation of the Russian term товарищ (friend, comrade), and since then, the word has come to mean "comrade" in the South as well and has fallen out of use there.

 Words related to bureaucracies were used differently after two Korean states were proclaimed in 1948.
-In the North, ministries are generally called 성 sŏng/seong, and ministers are generally called 상 sang, both were followed Japanese manners.
-While in the South, ministries called 부 bu, and ministers called 장관 janggwan, both were Chinese origin.
+In the North, ministries are generally called 성 sŏng/seong, and ministers are generally called 상 sang, as in Japanese 省.
+In the South, ministries are called 부 bu (Chinese 部), and ministers are called 장관 janggwan (Chinese 長官).

-Additionally in the North, the word 조선옷 Chosŏn-ot/Joseonot that is used at the end of the word 옷 to mean "clothes" in native Korean along the 조선, was Chinese origin.
-In order for Chinese characters composed with native Korean words altogether.
-But in the South called 한복 Hanbok, were identically Chinese origin.
+In the North, for words relating to the country of Korea like Korea as a whole or Korean clothes, the word 조선 Chosŏn is used.
+This word has a Chinese origin and refers to the oldest name of the civilization of the Korean peninsula which appeared in Chinese records.
+North Koreans use this word to refer to their country and the country of Korea as a whole, and they refer to South Korea as 대한민국 Daehan Minguk.
+In South Korea, Korea is called 한국 Hanguk, which is a shortened version that came from the earlier versions Daehan Jeguk from 1897 that signified the start of the Korean Empire and Daehan Minguk which was chosen for Korea's government-in-exile in 1919.